A/B Testing Your Way Into A Great Product Launch

 - Test a clean page without a background.
 I think you’ll be surprised that it matters less than you think.

 - Use links sparingly.
 Anything that takes them off the form before they have completed it distracts from the goal.
 You probably have a great blog, an awesome Facebook Page, and a lot more information somewhere… but if I start clicking around I’m not going to come back to fill out the form.

-- Only collect the information you ABSOLUTELY need.
-The longer a form users see the LESS likely they are to complete it.
-If you really think about it you probably don’t need to know their full names, DOB, and mothers maiden name at this point do you?
+- Only collect the information you need.
+The longer the form is, the LESS likely users are to complete it.
+If you think about it, you probably don’t need to know their full names, DOB, and mothers’ maiden name at this point, do you?